 I should have turned back.
 But…

-It seemed there was just one dangerously steep hill to descend and then I would be in the clear and back on solid ground.
+It seemed there was just one dangerously steep hill to descend and then I would be back on solid ground.
 A transgendered park ranger held my hand all the way down.
-I would love to thank her but I forgot to get her name.
-And I thought the worst was over.
+(I would love to thank her but I forgot to get her name.)
+I thought the worst was over.

 I was wrong.

 It turns out “rocks” meant “boulders” and “scrambling” meant “scaling” and a “few” meant “way the hell too many”.
 The hills turned into cliffs, breathtaking, death dealing cliffs.

 God-in-three-persons answered my prayer, namely three handsome (and sadly married) guys: Gordon, Joe, and Luke.
 One in front and two behind, they took turns literally holding my hand and guiding me each and every step of the way – “Put your foot here, grab a hold there”.
 If I looked down, I was a goner.
 Instead I looked to them.
 I listened to them.